 I did these workouts inside my dorm room for about a month because I didn’t think there was enough space in the gym, and then someone told me that the gym has an entire second floor that I didn’t know about, so I went to check it out.

-At this point, as a college junior, I’d only been inside UNC’s gym two times ever, which is hard to believe now.
+At that point, as a college junior, I’d only been inside UNC’s gym two times ever, which is hard to believe now.
 (I thought it was too crowded because I’d only ventured onto the first floor.)
-I discovered two group fitness studios that are often empty and they’re perfect, uncrowded places to workout.
-The campus gym doesn’t have some equipment, but it’s easy to switch those exercises out for something else or just use dumbbells.
+I discovered two group fitness studios that are often empty and they’re great uncrowded places to do independent strength training workouts.

 Strength Training Progress